Your Commissioner - Your Voice

 Delivery and Assurance

-The Delivery and Assurance Team’s activity focuses on supporting the PFCC to hold the Chief Constable and Chief Fire Officer to account for delivering the police and crime plan and the fire and rescue plan, and for delivering effective services to the people of North Yorkshire.
-The team is also responsible for delivering a variety of projects.
+The Delivery and Assurance Team’s activity focuses on supporting the Mayor to hold the Chief Constable and Chief Fire Officer to account for delivery of the Police and Crime Plan and the Fire and Rescue Plan, and for delivery of effective services to the people of North Yorkshire.
+The team is also responsible for the delivery of a variety of projects.

-The team has 2 Managers (1 of which is the Fire and Rescue Authority Manager) and 2 Commissioners Officers.
+The team has 2 Managers (1 of which is the Fire and Rescue Authority Manager) and 2 Delivery and Assurance officers.

 Delivery